DREL10000/wireframing/README.md

 - **Navigation:** Shows how users will move through the site or application.
 - **Content Placement:** Indicates where text, images, and other content will be positioned.
 - **Functionality:** Outlines key functionalities and interactions.

+## Types of Wireframes.

+- **Low-Fidelity Wireframes:** Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+- **High-Fidelity Wireframes:** More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+# The type of wireframe shown

+The type of wireframe shown in the ALX exercise is an example of a High-fidelity wireframe.

+# Popular wireframing tools

+There are various wireframing tools that exist such as Adobe XD, Miro, Sketch, UXPin, Figma.
+I'd recommend figma as your wireframing tool of choice due to its collaborative features, user-friendly interface, and built-in wireframe kits.